opawar600/Face-Recognition/README.md

 Before we get started, you need to install some libraries.

 1. First of all you will need **Python 3.5** or more in your computer.
 You can easily check if it is installed by typing "python" in your terminal/command prompt.
-If not, go to this [link](https://www.python.org/downloads/) and install python.
+If not, [install python](https://www.python.org/downloads/) .

 2. Now you need **OpenCV**.
 For this, you can run the command *pip install opencv-python* and *pip install opencv-contrib-python*.
 Here is a detailed information of how you can [install OpenCV](https://pypi.org/project/opencv-python/).